-Oil strengthens on prospect of OPEC+ maintaining supply cuts, drop in U.S. inventories
+Oil extends gains on prospect of OPEC+ sticking with supply cuts

 The Organization of the Petroleum Exporting Countries (OPEC) and allies, together called OPEC+, are considering rolling over production cuts into April instead of raising output, as a recovery in oil demand remains fragile due to the coronavirus crisis, three OPEC+ sources told Reuters.

-The market had been expecting OPEC+ to ease production cuts by around 500,000 barrels per day (bpd) from April.
+The market had been expecting OPEC+ to ease production cuts by around 500,000 barrels per day (bpd) from April and for OPEC leader Saudi Arabia to end its voluntary production cut of an additional 1 million bpd.

-"OPEC+ is currently meeting to discuss its current supply agreement.
-This raised the specter of a rollover in supply cuts, which also buoyed the market," ANZ said in a report
+"The Reuters report has introduced a binary outcome to today's meeting," said Jeffrey Halley, OANDA's senior market analyst for Asia Pacific.

 OIL DEMAND WILL REACH 'PRE-COVID LEVELS': FORMER SHELL OIL PRESIDENT

-U.S. crude oil stockpiles surged by a record of more than 21 million barrels last week as refining plunged to an all-time low due to the Texas freeze that knocked out power for millions.
+Further supporting prices, Yemen's Houthi forces said on Thursday they had fired a missile at a Saudi Aramco facility in Saudi Arabia's Red Sea city of Jeddah.
+There was no immediate confirmation from Saudi authorities.

-With refiners unable to process crude, gasoline and distillate inventories also dropped dramatically, especially in the Gulf Coast region where their declines set records, the U.S. Energy Information Administration said on Wednesday.
+"I believe that accounts for most of the price increases in Asia this morning," Halley said.

-"Prices hinge on Russia's and Saudi Arabia's preference to add more crude oil production," said Stephen Innes, global market strategist at Axi.
+In the United States, despite a record surge of more than 21 million barrels in crude oil stockpiles last week, gasoline stocks fell by the most in 30 years as refining plunged to an all-time low due to the Texas freeze that knocked out power for millions.

 CLICK HERE TO READ MORE ON FOX BUSINESS

-"Perhaps more interesting is the lack of U.S. shale (production) response to the higher crude oil prices, which is favorable for higher prices."
+The United States turned into a net petroleum importer last week at 2.2 million bpd, Citi analysts said.

-(Reporting by Naveen Thukral; Editing by Kenneth Maxwell and Christopher Cushing)
+(Reporting by Naveen Thukral and Florence Tan; Editing by Kenneth Maxwell and Christopher Cushing)